Khloe Kardashian Celebrates Most Luxurious Baby Shower With Family and Friends

 KoKo's loved ones were hard at work prepping for the big event, adding that everyone is "so excited for Khloe and to see what she thinks."

-Attendees included Kris Jenner,Kendall Jenner, Kylie Jenner as well as Real Housewives of Atlanta star Kim Zolciak-Biermann, her daughter Brielle Biermann and more.
+Attendees included Kris Jenner,Kendall Jenner, jeweler Lorraine Schwartz, eyebrow specialist to the stars Anastasia, Kylie Jenner as well as Real Housewives of Atlanta star Kim Zolciak-Biermann, her daughter Brielle Biermann and more.

 "The shower is very pink with thousands of pink flowers everywhere," our insider describes, "including hundreds of stems hanging from the ceiling that create an amazing first impression as guests walk in."